Network Security21 min read

 Principle 2: Defense in Depth with Two Firewall Layers

 A single firewall at the IT/OT boundary creates a single point of failure.
-The preferred architecture uses two firewalls — an IT-side firewall and an OT-side firewall — creating a true DMZ zone that is trusted by neither the IT nor the OT network.
+The preferred architecture uses two firewalls, an IT-side firewall and an OT-side firewall, creating a true DMZ zone that is trusted by neither the IT nor the OT network.

 Principle 3: Controlled, Documented Data Flows Only

 Undocumented flows should not exist.
 If a communication is observed traversing the DMZ that is not in the data flow register, it is either a change that was not properly managed, or an unauthorized communication requiring immediate investigation.
+At Beacon Security, we've found that the data flow register discipline is one of the clearest indicators of a mature OT security program, organizations that maintain it catch problems early; those that don't often discover them during incidents.

 Principle 4: DMZ Systems Are High-Priority Security Assets

-DMZ systems — jump servers, historian replicas, file transfer servers, patch management systems — are simultaneously accessible from both the IT and the OT network.
+DMZ systems, jump servers, historian replicas, file transfer servers, patch management systems, are simultaneously accessible from both the IT and the OT network.
 A compromised DMZ system can be used as a pivot point to attack either environment.
-DMZ systems must be treated as critical security assets:
+That dual exposure makes them high-value targets, and they need to be treated accordingly: patched on the same cadence as perimeter security systems, monitored with the same intensity as the firewall infrastructure, hardened to the enterprise server baseline or better, and subject to privilege access management with no shared accounts and all administrative access recorded.

 DMZ Component Architecture